-47. Although the protected area network contains a significant amount of biodiversity, there are still several problems with it in the context of demonstrating No Net Loss.
+Although the protected area network contains a significant amount of biodiversity, there are still several problems with it in the context of demonstrating No Net Loss.
 First, the available biodiversity data rarely if ever quantifies habitat information.
-This can in some cases be reconstructed, where the original mapping has taken place in a GIS compatible manner and the original raw data files are available.
-Second, much data that is produced by the various stakeholders (NGOs, ANAC, the Ministry of Agriculture, the Department of Lands and Forests, the different universities, as well as internationally based stakeholders) is not organized or even saved in any systematic way.
+This can in some cases be re-constructed, where the original mapping has taken place in a GIS compatible manner and the original raw data files are available.
+Second, data that are produced by the various stakeholders (NGOs, ANAC, the Ministry of Agriculture, the Department of Lands and Forests, the different universities, as well as internationally based stakeholders) are often not organized or even saved in any systematic way.
 No national database exists and as a result, even information that is generated can be lost.
-Species data is generally better quantified, at least for the commercially interesting and more easily counted species of larger game.
-However, this data can sometimes be seen as confidential business information by game farm owners, who are then not willing to share it.
+Species data are generally better quantified, at least for the commercially interesting and more easily counted species of larger game.35 However, these data can sometimes be seen as confidential business information by game farm owners, who are then not willing to share it.
 One benefit of implementing an aggregated offsetting program in Mozambique would be that those operators interested in benefiting from offsetting finance would be more willing to share their data.

-48. In the context of preparing the country for No Net Loss and biodiversity offsets, the Foundation for the Conservation of Biodiversity (BIOFUND) is currently undertaking an attempt to map the country's habitat types within a geo-referenced online database, as well as attempting to classify them as modified, natural, and critical habitats at national scale to help guide investment decisions.
-See map below.
+In the context of preparing the country for No Net Loss and biodiversity offsets, the Foundation for the Conservation of Biodiversity (BIOFUND) is currently attempting to map the country's habitat types within a geo-referenced online database, as well as attempting to classify them as modified, natural, and critical habitats at national scale to help guide investment decisions.
+See the map to the left.